-As part of its auditing process, Davey Resource Group works with the utility customer to understand goals and objectives of the vegetation management program.
+As part of its auditing process, DRG works with the utility customer to understand the goals and objectives of the vegetation management program.
 Additionally, our foresters ensure work is done per industry standards.
 By listening and communicating with the utility, we ensure quality control based on the client’s needs.

-Notification services comprise of communication with utility customers about work being performed along the right-of-way near their homes.
-This may include knocking on doors, delivering informational materials and answering residents’ questions in person or on the phone about specific work and the why it’s imperative for reliability.
+Notification services comprise communication with your utility customers about work being performed along the right-of-way near their homes.
+This may include knocking on doors, delivering informational materials, and answering residents’ questions in person or on the phone about specific work and why it’s imperative for reliability.

 DRG believes proactively talking to utility customers before work begins helps to eliminate questions and complaints after it is complete.
 It also provides a mechanism to capture the voice of the customer and advise the utility on outreach efforts.
 With decades of vegetation management experience, DRG’s arborists have the utmost professionalism and excel at customer communication, helping to establish transparency and public relations for the utility as it works to provide safe and reliable power.
 DRG strives to provide QTC, or quality team communication—both internally and externally—at all times.